-- 256. California Civil Code section 1770(a)(9) prohibits: "[a]dvertising goods or services with intent not to sell them as advertised."
-By marketing the fairlife products with the animal care claims and sustainability and recyclability claims, where they knew, or should have known, that such representations were untruthful and also by not ensuring the truthfulness of the representations, Defendants have violated section 1770(a)(9) of the CLRA. - 257.
-Defendants have also violated the CLRA by intentionally failing to disclose material information about the products, such as the fact that Defendants' promises regarding the treatment of dairy cows and calves and other animal care, sustainability, and recyclability claims are empty, not genuine, not enforced or in some cases not enforceable, and that products have been derived from cows and calves that are or have previously been systematically abused and mistreated, and environmentally destructive practices including packaging that is not in fact recyclable. - 258.
-All of these failures to disclose constitute a fraudulent omission under the CLRA because they are contrary to representations made by the Defendants, and they are facts Defendants were obligated to disclose. - 259.
+273. California Civil Code section 1770(a)(9) prohibits: "[a]dvertising goods or services with intent not to sell them as advertised."
+By marketing the fairlife products with the animal care claims and sustainability and recyclability claims, where they knew, or should have known, that such representations were untruthful and also by not ensuring the truthfulness of the representations, Defendants have violated section 1770(a)(9) of the CLRA.

+274. Defendants have also violated the CLRA by intentionally failing to disclose material information about the products, such as the fact that Defendants' promises regarding the treatment of dairy cows and calves and other animal care, sustainability, and recyclability claims are empty, not genuine, not enforced or in some cases not enforceable, and that products have been derived from cows and calves that are or have previously been systematically abused and mistreated, and environmentally destructive practices including packaging that is not in fact recyclable.

+- 275. All of these failures to disclose constitute a fraudulent omission under the CLRA because they are contrary to representations made by the Defendants, and they are facts Defendants were obligated to disclose. - 276.
 At all relevant times, Defendants have known, or reasonably should have known, that their animal care claims and sustainability claims were inaccurate; consumers purchased the fairlife products based upon guarantees that the cows and calves in Defendants' supply were treated in accordance with the animal care and sustainability claims including that they lived a "fair" life-and not being treated in violation of criminal cruelty laws-and based upon guarantees of environmental impact and practices consistent with Defendants' sustainability claims, including 100% recyclable packaging.
-Consumers justifiably relied upon Defendants' promises based upon the packaging on and linked to the products themselves, and Defendants made those promises because they would drive sales and increase the price of the products.
+Consumers justifiably relied upon Defendants' promises based upon the packaging on and linked to the products themselves, and Defendants made those promises because they would drive sales and increase the price of the products. - 277.
+Accordingly, the promises and representations are material, because reasonable consumers would rely upon them when making purchases of the products.
+Because of the materiality of the representations, reliance may be inferred on behalf of the Class members.